-Out of the gates, The Censored Press will publish four books: the next Project Censored yearbook, State of the Free Press 2022 (December 2021); The Media and Me: A Guide to Critical Media Literacy for Young People, coauthored by Ben Boyington, Allison T. Butler, Nolan Higdon, Mickey Huff, Andy Lee Roth, and illustrated by Peter Glanting (Fall 2022); State of the Free Press 2023 (December 2022); and Going Remote: An Educator’s Journey through the Digital Exodus by Adam Bessie and Peter Glanting, a book of graphic-journalism based on a chapter previously published in State of the Free Press 2021 (late 2022/early 2023).
+Out of the gates, The Censored Press will publish five books: the latest Project Censored yearbook, State of the Free Press 2022 (January, 2022); The Media and Me: A Guide to Critical Media Literacy for Young People, by Project Censored & The Media Revolution Collective, illustrated by Peter Glanting (October, 2022); State of the Free Press 2023 (December, 2022); Going Remote: An Educator’s Journey by Adam Bessie and illustrated by Peter Glanting, a book of graphic-journalism based on a chapter previously published in State of the Free Press 2021 (February, 2023); and Guilty of Journalism: The Political Case Against Julian Assange by Kevin Gosztola (March 2023).

 The Censored Press benefits from a robust partnership with Seven Stories Press, the Project’s long-time publisher and stalwart ally, which will print and distribute Censored Press titles in an arrangement similar to its cooperation with Human Rights Watch to publish HRW’s Annual Report.
 As publisher Dan Simon recently observed, “At Seven Stories we work with the truest, bravest voices.
 Project Censored has met that high standard year after year.
 The team at Project Censored and The Censored Press is among our most important partners.”